Last reviewed on 7th August 2023 by Martin Alexander (Mortgage Advisor)

 - Make offers in confidence

 Once you have your decision in principle, you can apply for a mortgage.
-Your mortgage advisor will show you the options that are available and give their recommendation on the most suitable deal.
+Your mortgage advisor will show you the available options and give their recommendation on the most suitable deal.

 You’ll then get a mortgage illustration that will contain key details of your mortgage, such as: